MichaelWitt/Terbo-Team/README.md

 ## Build Details

-This application was developed using:
+This application was developed using: Node.js, Inquirer, JavaScript, Testing, HTML, CSS, and more!

 ## Repository & Preview